borisschapira/boris.schapira.dev/_posts/en/default/2016/2016-08-09-death-the-trivial-way/2016-08-09-death-the-trivial-way.md

 ---
-title: "Death: the trivial way"
+title: 'Death: the trivial way'
 i18n-key: death-the-trivial-way
 tags:
-  - Artificial Intelligence
+    - 'Intelligence Artificielle'
+date: '2016-08-09'
+section: default
+lang: en
+type: post
 ---

 > On the one hand, it’s possible we’ll develop ASI that’s like a god in a box, bringing us a world of abundance and immortality.
 But on the other hand, it’s very likely that we will create ASI that causes humanity to go extinct in a quick and trivial way.